openhwgroup/programs/cores/cv32e40p/user_manual/source/pulp_hw_loop.rst

 hardware loop register sets to support nested hardware loops, each of them can store these three values in separate flip flops which are mapped in the CSR address space.
+Loop number 0 has higher priority than loop number 1 in a nested loop configuration, meaning that loop 0 represents the inner loop.

 The HWloop constraints are: